xXleowXx/gitlab-charts/doc/installation/operator.md

 A new GitLab Operator is currently in development and has been released into beta.
 More information can be found in [this epic](https://gitlab.com/groups/gitlab-org/-/epics/3444), and the documentation can be found in the [GitLab Operator](https://gitlab.com/gitlab-org/gl-openshift/gitlab-operator/-/tree/master/doc) repo.

-The GitLab operator aims to manage the full lifecycle of GitLab instances in your Kubernetes or Openshift container platforms.
+The GitLab Operator aims to manage the full lifecycle of GitLab instances in your Kubernetes or Openshift container platforms.
 While new and still actively being developed, the operator aims to:

 * ease installation and configuration of GitLab instances